 If you have suffered injuries or are coping with other damages after a car accident, you can schedule a free case consultation with an experienced attorney at The Millar Law Firm.

 Obtaining a fair injury settlement and compensation for injuries and damages caused by a traffic accident is a complicated process.
-Because each accident is unique, that process can be difficult in ways beyond the challenges of healing and recovering from monetary loss.
 Generally speaking, the more catastrophic the accident and the resulting injuries, the higher the settlement will be.
-This may, however, also be limited by the amount of insurance coverage available or whether the at-fault driver had may not provide enough funds to cover expenses in a catastrophic injury case.
+The amount of insurance coverage the at-fault driver had may not provide enough funds to cover expenses in a catastrophic injury case.

 Many factors determine the size and length of time between the accident and the settlement.
-But one thing is common to all accidents: Detailed documentation and immediate medical treatment make the entire process faster and more equitable.
-A thorough accounting of all costs, including medical treatment, lost wages, as well as pain and suffering, must be included in any settlement negotiations.
+Detailed documentation of treatment and the costs incurred make the entire settlement process faster and more equitable.
+A thorough accounting of expenses, treatments, lost wages, and pain and suffering must be included in negotiations.

-Having a personal injury lawyer in your corner can help ensure all damages have been properly accounted for; this is especially true of major accidents or those that include commercial activities.
+Having a personal injury lawyer in your corner can help ensure all damages have been properly accounted for.
+This is especially true of major accidents or those that include commercial activities.
 Accidents involving wrongful death or professional drivers can be especially complex.
-Getting help from lawyers who know their way around personal injury law can be a “game-changer.”
-Call The Millar Law Firm for a free case evaluation today.
+Hiring the right personal injury lawyer can be a “game-changer.”
+Call The Millar Law Firm for your free case consultation today!